AnandhuArjunan/DeveloperTools/README.md

 ## Problems Facing

-- It is using Java 16 , [But the code not even fully follow JDK 8 features .Need to upgrade to latest Java Standards]
+- It is using Java 17
-- It has some design issues.
-- Logging is not done.
+- Logging is pending.
-- Unit Testing is not Done.
+- Unit Testing is pending

 ## Tech